theboilerbuddy/boilerbuddy.github.io/_posts/2022-02-25-wsl2-error-system-has-not-been-booted-systemd-init-system-pid-1-cant-operate/2022-02-25-wsl2-error-system-has-not-been-booted-systemd-init-system-pid-1-cant-operate.md

 ---
 layout: post
-title: 'WSL2 Error - 'System has not been booted with systemd as init system (PID 1).
-Can't operate.''
+title: 'WSL2 Error - System has not been booted with systemd as init system (PID 1).
+Cant operate.'
 date: '2022-02-25'
 description: 'This article demonstrates how to fix the error System has not been booted with systemd as init system (PID 1).
 Cant operate.
 Failed to connect to bus: Host is down when using WSL version 2.'
 coverimage: WSL2_Error_System_has_not_been_booted_with_systemd_as_init_system.jpg